physical-reasoning/physical-reasoning.github.io/_speakers/05-kelsey.md

 <!-- Whatever you write below will show up as the speaker's bio -->

 Kelsey Allen is a Research Scientist at DeepMind.
-She completed my PhD under the supervision of Josh Tenenbaum in the Computational Cognitive Science group at MIT, and received my B.Sc. from the University of British Columbia in Physics.
+She completed her PhD under the supervision of Josh Tenenbaum in the Computational Cognitive Science group at MIT, and received her B.Sc. from the University of British Columbia in Physics.